NishikacelineCS/StudentFingerprintAttendance/README.md

 - Nishika
 - Harish

-_(Note: Sandeep and Krishna are non-team members – shown as absent by default)_
+_(Note: Sandeep and Krishna are not part of the team – they are marked absent by default)_

 ---